Building a New Future for Mobile Money

 Gaining Active Customers

-Musoni works as an independent credit-only microfinance organisation that mainly provides for-working capital and facilities to business people.
+Musoni works as an independent credit-only microfinance organisation that mainly provides financial services to low-income earners.

 Customers can apply and get loan application done without human intervention and in a paperless manner and right on their phone.
 Once the loan is approved, Musoni deposits the loan into the client’s M-Pesa [mobile money] wallet which can be accessed via the over 60, 000 mobile money agents in the country.